Nisargadatta Maharaj: Sadhana

 In 1933, he was introduced to his guru, Siddharameshwar Maharaj, the head of the Inchegiri branch of the Navnath Sampradaya, by his friend Yashwantrao Baagkar.
 His guru told him, "You are not what you take yourself to be...".
 Siddharameshwar initiated him into the Inchegiri Sampradaya, giving him meditation-instruction and a mantra, which he immediately began to recite.
 Siddharameshwar gave Nisargadatta instructions for self-enquiry which he followed verbatim, as he himself recounted later:

 Following his guru's instructions to concentrate on the feeling "I Am", he used all his spare time looking at himself in silence, and remained in that state for the coming years, practising meditation and singing devotional bhajans:

 After an association that lasted hardly two and a half years, Siddharameshwar Maharaj died on 9 November 1936.
 In 1937, Maharaj left Mumbai and travelled across India.
 After eight months he returned to his family in Mumbai in 1938.
 On the journey home his state of mind changed, realizing that "nothing was wrong anymore."
 He spent the rest of his life in Mumbai, maintaining one shop to earn an income.

 Later years

 Between 1942 and 1948 he suffered two personal losses, first the death of his wife, Sumatibai, followed by the death of his daughter.
 He started to give initiations in 1951, after a personal revelation from his guru, Siddharameshwar Maharaj.

-After he retired from his shop in 1966, Nisargadatta Maharaj continued to receive and teach visitors in his home, giving discourses twice a day, until his death on 8 September 1981 at the age of 84, of throat cancer.
+After he retired from his shop in 1966, Nisargadatta Maharaj continued to receive and teach visitors in his home, giving discourses twice a day.
+The publication of I Am That (1973) brought him international fame, 'disturbing my quiet life' and changing his home into a "railway station platform."
+He died on 8 September 1981 at the age of 84, of throat cancer.